 I used port instead of just red wine because the darker fortified wines add much more depth to the dish, plus I wanted some sweetness to go with vanilla.
 This dish is a little sweet, but don’t worry – once you add up the total sugars (glucose and fructose from the port, vegetables, and tomato paste), you’ll be coming in at around 5-6 grams per person.
 Not to bad for something this magical.

-- 3-4 beef cheeks (about 1.2 kg), cut in half, sinew removed (ask butcher to do this)
+- 4 beef cheeks (about 1.2 kg), cut in half, sinew removed (ask your butcher to do this)

 - 1-2 vanilla beans (depending on size), split

-- 450 ml beef stock
+- 450 ml / about 2 cups beef stock

 - 1 large carrot, peeled and sliced

-- Preheat oven to 150C.
+- Preheat the oven to 150C.

-- Then remove foil, add carrots and cook uncovered for another 1 hour and 15 minutes.
+- Then remove the foil, add the carrots and cook uncovered for another 1 hour and 15 minutes.
 Make sure to keep turning the beef cheeks as they will start to brown and dry up on the top.
 Taste for seasoning and add salt if needed but there should be loads given the beef stock is reduced.